sohooo/droneops-sim/docs/enemy-detection.md

 ## Purpose

 Enemy detections allow you to test how your monitoring stack reacts to potential threats.
-The simulator randomly moves a few enemy entities around the first configured zone and emits a detection event whenever a drone is within range.
+The simulator spawns enemy entities across all configured zones and makes them react to nearby drones using evasive, grouping, and decoy tactics.
+A detection event is emitted whenever a drone is within range.

 ## How It Works

-1. On startup the simulator creates `enemy_count` enemies inside the first zone defined in `config/simulation.yaml` (default: 3).
+1. On startup the simulator creates `enemy_count` enemies in **each** zone defined in `config/simulation.yaml` (default: 3).
-2. Each tick the enemies take a small random step within that zone.
+2. Each tick the enemies update their position.
+When drones are nearby they attempt evasive maneuvers, may group with other enemies, or spawn decoys to distract pursuers.
 3. Every drone checks for enemies within the configured `detection_radius_m` (default: **1000&nbsp;m**).
 When an enemy is detected an event is generated with a confidence value that decreases with distance and is further modified by sensor noise, terrain occlusion and weather impact.
 4. Detection events are either printed to STDOUT (print-only mode) or inserted into GreptimeDB.